 Hollow, No No

-Anything other than ball ammunition can wreak havoc on bullet traps.
-So to prevent premature wear on their bullet traps, many ranges will forbid the use of hollow point ammunition.
+Some types of ammo, excluding ball ammunition, can wreak havoc on bullet traps.
+So to prevent premature wear on their bullet traps and prevent potential fragmenting or ricochets, some ranges will forbid the use of hollow point ammunition.
 I personally always use ball ammunition on the range, regardless of whether the backstop is a bullet trap or berm.
 However, it is at the discretion of the range to decide what type of ammunition is permitted.
 Remember, they will generally inspect any ammo brought to the range and not purchased on the spot.

 Bring It, Don’t Buy It